quii/learn-go-with-tests/databases.md

 ## Where are the tables?

 So far our tests pass, and we assume they do what they're supposed to.
-But we're modifying a database, you would think there is _something_ happening somewhere that makes said modifications.
+But we're modifying a database, you would think there is _something_ happening _somewhere_ that makes said modifications.
 And you would be right.

-Let's extend our tests to ensure that we are getting some output.
+Let's extend our tests to ensure that we are getting some output in case of a failure.

 ```go
 // integration_tests.go